-This article is part of a greater effort by The MMA UnderGround, to learn what works by analyzing what happens when martial arts are used on the street, rather than by what happens in the cage.
-If you enjoyed it, check out more stories on:
+This article is part of a much larger effort by MixedMartialArts.com, to learn what works by analyzing what happens when martial arts are used on the street, rather than by what happens in the cage.
+Check out more stories on:

 •Martial Arts on The Streets

-MMA fighters are known for fighting, obviously, under strict sports regulation.
+MMA fighters are known for fighting, obviously, but under strict sports regulation.
 However, sometimes a fight breaks out outside of the arena.
 Some of these incidents have even become part of combat sports folklore.
-So let's take a look at ten of them!
+So let's take a look at ten of them.

 Roger Huerta Flattens ex-Linebacker